akmn35/new.dist/README.md

 #> [1] 0.01594262
 ```

-`pbwd` Distribution function for Bimodal Weibull Distribution with shape
+`pbwd` Distribution function for Bimodal Weibull distribution with shape
 (alpha) and scale (beta) parameters.

 ``` r